-- Gain practical experience within industry in which the internship is done. - Acquire knowledge of the industry in which the internship is done. - Apply knowledge and skills learned to classroom work. - Develop a greater understanding about career options while more clearly defining personal career goals. - Experience the activities and functions of professionals. - Develop and refine oral and written communication skills. - Identify areas for future knowledge and skill development. - Expand intellectual capacity, credibility, judgment, intuition. - Acquire the knowledge of administration, marketing, finance and economics.
+- Gain practical experience within industry in which the internship is done. - Acquire knowledge of the industry in which the internship isdone. - Apply knowledge and skills learned to classroomwork. - Develop a greater understanding about career options while more clearly defining personal careergoals. - Experience the activities and functions of professionals. - Develop and refine oral and written communication skills.